Muskaan731/BookStore/README.md

 The program supports all 4 essentail CRUD functionalities and I also manage to package the program into a standalone executable file for production/distribution using py2app library.

-For the standalone executable, please see the app folder and look for file named frontend inside folder dist.